loadero/loadero-java/README.md

 Map<String, String> newParams = new HashMap<>();
 newParams.put("callDuration", "10");
 newParams.put("elementTimeout", "30");
 newTestOptions.setScript("path to script template", newParams);

+// Now when your test is ready you can actually create it on Loadero side as well!
+// Just call
+client.createNewTest(newTestOptions);
+// You can assign it to variable and use later as well.
+This will return new test created on Loadero.
+LoaderoTestOptions test = client.createNewTest(newTestOptions);

 // After that you can call updateTestOptions() method and store result
 // of the operation for later usage if needed.
 LoaderoTestOptions updatedOptions = client.updateTestOptionsById(testId, newTestOptions);

+// When you no longer need test just delete it. client.deleteTestById(testId);
 ```

 <h3>Basic polling usage</h3>